Murray918/Pokemon_Express/README.md

 ### Set up your index view

 - Instead of displaying json at your `/pokemon` route, you should serve an `index.ejs` file that displays a list of all the pokemon.
+Put the pokemon inside a `<ul>` with class name `pokemon`.
 You may want to look up how data can be sent from a server into a template using express.

 - Add some style to your list with a style tag, or, for an added challenge, look up how to serve static files in an express app and use a separate css file instead.